 Chris Gaylon Integrative psychotherapist , KT6

-Overwhelmed or struggling to cope with anxiety around relationship difficulties or work stress?
+Overwhelmed or struggling to cope with anxiety and depression around relationship difficulties or work stress?
 I can help.
-I have spent more than eight years working with people and carers when their lives have become unmanageable.
+I have spent more than 10 +years working with people and carers when their lives have become unmanageable.

 We are all relational people

 Life is about relationships – with ourselves and others (either at home or work), or with our past, current, and future experiences.
 Relationships can be nurturing and rewarding.